whitecell-dev/AXIS/The-AXIS-Constitution.md

 ## The Warning

-The forces that created bloated frameworks will try to recreate them in CALYX:
+The forces that created bloated frameworks will try to recreate them in AXIS:
 - "Let's add a plugin system"
 - "We need more advanced templating"
 - "This needs better abstractions"